Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Ian Hoffman almost 4 years ago
+Ian Hoffman over 4 years ago

 The $25 million proposed budget increase to the Phoenix PD should be invested in the community, rather than our violent police force.
 Our communities are severely underfunded and have been for some time.
 We need to create a safer community for everyone by increasing our spending in communities in need, rather than increasing our policing budget year after year.